How to install it | How to use it | Printing | Graphics, color, etc. | If you only have the WPDOS installer files | Home page

 Keyboard help: For a list of special keystrokes used by this system, go to the vDos topline menu and choose Help, then vDosWP info.
 You may need to switch to the Finder and back to vDosWP before the vDos topline menu appears.
 Here is a list:

-Optional Shell Emulation feature for clipboard exchange (version for 10.15, 11.0, and later only, added 18 July 2021): vDos supports a Shell Emulation feature that makes WPDOS work somewhat as if it were running under the old WordPerfect Shell.
+Optional Shell Emulation feature for clipboard exchange: vDos supports a Shell Emulation feature that makes WPDOS work somewhat as if it were running under the old WordPerfect Shell.
 With this feature enabled (see next paragraph), you can paste from the macOS clipboard by pressing Ctrl-F1, Retrieve clipboard.
 You can copy text to the macOS clipboard with Ctrl-F1, Save to clipboard.
 You can append a string to the existing text in the macOS clipboard with Ctrl-F1, Append to clipboard.
 WordPerfect characters (Greek, Cyrillic, math/science, etc. are supported in both directions).

 To enable Shell Emulation, hold down the Option key while starting the application, and choose Enable/disable Shell Emulation from the menu.

 Disadvantages of Shell Emulation: vDos Shell emulation has some disadvantages.
-Under WPDOS 5.1+, you will not be able to import WPDOS 6.x files transparently; instead, you will need to use the CV.exe program supplied with WPDOS 5.1+ or temporarily disable vDos Shell Emulation by holding down the option key when starting the application.
+Under WPDOS 5.1+, you will not be able to import WPDOS 6.x files transparently; instead, you will need to use the CV.exe program supplied with WPDOS 5.1+ or temporarily disable vDos Shell Emulation by holding down the Option key when starting the application and holding it down until the Options menu appears.
 Under WPDOS 6.x, you will not be able to use the WordPerfect Font Installer from menus in WP itself (you can run it separately with the VRUN command); Grammatik will not be available; and large files in other formats may not import successfully.
-Again, you can restore normal WPDOS behavior temporarily by holding down the option key when starting the application.
+Again, you can restore normal WPDOS behavior temporarily by holding down the Option key when starting the application.

 Note: With Shell Emulation enabled, the Ctrl-F1, Go to Shell menu item opens a separate window with a command prompt that accesses the folder structure of the emulated Windows system in Wineskin.
 You can run traditional DOS commands from WPDOS by using Ctrl-F1, DOS Command, and the results will appear in the same window where WPDOS appears.